 - You will know you buffed enough when the rag/towel you are using easily glides over the surface as you rub.

 - You will be rewarded with a great patina and durable finish for your efforts.

 - To get the wax into grooves and crevices, use a stiff, thin tipped artist’s brush.

-Where to Purchase Calcium Carbonate Powder to Make Chalk Paint
+Where to Purchase Calcium Carbonate Powder